coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 035.md

 ## Omen
 He was in the middle of the map.
 Once the party is done with the NET architecture, Omen's in the other room tearing people apart.
 The entire party hears this -- Emerick had heard it up before then, but now we all do.
 We hear a metallic howl.
 ## Combat Begins
 Garf tells Emerick to lead the group to the AV hangar and just run to it - the Mercury Rider member with us can pilot us out.
-She gives Emerick her jacket and tells him to hold onto it for her so that it's safe.
+She gives Emerick her jacket and tells him to hold onto it for her so that it's safe, telling him to get the rest of the group out safe and to make sure they communicate better in the future.
 He agrees and Garf kicks in the door and grapples Omen.

+Omen attempts to break the grapple multiple times but is unsuccessful.
+He drops an EMP grenade in a desperate attempt to shut down any of Garf's cyberware that's helping her, but only results in blinding her as her cybereyes shut down - and, well, she doesn't need eyes to hold on.

 The rest of the party rushes past the grapple and head toward the van so they can drive to the hangar.